veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-radar-chart.md

     public radarChartLabels:string[] = ['Communication Skills', 'Technical Knowledge', 'Team Work', 'Meeting Deadline', 'Problem Solving', 'Punctuality'];
     ```

--   **Datasets (JSON Objects Array):** It is a data of the chart which is framed on a circular slice.
+-   **Datasets (JSON Objects Array):** It is a data of the chart which is framed on the spider web format which is proportional to the data values.
 For example,
     ```typescript
     public radarChartData:Array<any> = [
     {data: [7, 8, 6, 9, 7, 9], label: 'Dayashankar'},
     {data: [6, 7, 7, 8, 6, 8], label: 'Oliver'}
   ];
     ```
 - **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is taken or clicked over chart area.
-For example, displaying label and point value when the mouse is clicked on the slice of the chart or mouse is moved over it.
+For example, displaying label and point value when the mouse is clicked on the section of the chart or mouse is moved over it.
 - **Legends (Boolean):** It is a name given to the same category of data that is used in plotting the radar chart.
 If it is true, it shows the legends otherwise it does not show.
 - **Color (Color/color hexadecimal code):** This property provides user desire color to the radar chart.
 For example,
     ```css